 3.1.
 In the absence of a special agreement, the prices shall apply ex works/store, excluding loading and packaging.
 The legally applicable VAT rate must be added to the prices.

 3.2.
 In the absence of a special agreement, our invoices within Germany shall be payable within 30 days from the date of the invoice.
+Upon payment within 10 days of the invoice date, we shall grant a cash discount of 2%.
 In special cases, we reserve the right to collect invoice amounts per cash on delivery, or to insist on payment prior to delivery.

 As far as all payments are concerned, the date of payment shall be deemed to be the date on which we can dispose of the money or on which the bank confirms to us that payment has been received.